rocketpowerkille/Tare/docs/ARCHITECTURE.md

 `packages/sources` acquires public discovery metadata, RPC reads, Graph data, and eligible Chainlink price rounds.
 Requests have identity, size, and time bounds.
-Morpho's GraphQL API provides discovery; it is not The Graph and discovery does not verify a position.
+Morpho's GraphQL API and the optional Euler API provide indexed candidates.
+Neither is The Graph, and discovery does not verify a position.
+Web/API discovery in `packages/service/src/discovery.ts` merges them with configured ERC-4626 reads, deduplicates by chain/vault and interleaves sources before applying the result limit.
+Source omissions remain explicit.
+CLI discovery separately queries Morpho on one selected chain; it does not use the Euler discovery source.

 `packages/adapters` implements supported protocol rules.
 `packages/resolver` traverses positions and attributes amounts using integer